Huhngoku/ADVOCATE/doc/Recording.md

 It has to be included before any other code.
 It is also necessary to import the `advocate` library.

 We now run the program like normal (with the created `./go` program in `go-patch/bin`).
 The trace files will be automatically created.
-It will be created in the folder `/trace`.
+It will be created in the folder `advocateTrace`.

 ## Known problems